govuk-one-login/service-header/README.md

 ## How to start using the header in your service

+1. If your service uses Nunjucks

-> NOTE: If your service uses Nunjucks, you can use NPM to install the header
+> If your service uses Nunjucks, you can use NPM to install the header
 >
 > ```sh
 > npm install @govuk-one-login/service-header